banutryon/SuperHero-Project-1/readme.md

 **How the app works**
-Click on the image to display a modal of the super hero stats
+Click on the image to display a modal of the super hero stats When looking at my Project Please use app.js / style.css / index.html The other files are copies and are not the working project.

 **My PSEUDOCODE for JS**